jhashuva/playwithpython.github.io/funcs.md

 ```
 There are different types of arguments available in python functions.

-If you pass other than string argument to <code>greeting</code>, It will throw exception.To overcome this we need to mdify function definition like this:
+If you pass other than string argument to <code>greeting</code>, It will throw exception.To overcome this we need to modify function definition like this:
 ```python
 def greeting(a):
     """greeting requires 1 argument to greet you"""